-To further my own skills in the craft of shaping sheet metal, I worked under the guidance of some of the best Panel Beaters in the world.
-In Northampton I worked with Shapecraft Classic Motor Bodies alongside Clive Smart, Phil Linnel, Paul Mackenzie, Steve Matthewman and Ricky Matthewman.
-In Stanwick, Northamptonshire, I worked with Luke Chapman and his father Brian at Chapman Classic Panels.
-In Olney, Buckinghamshire, I worked with Bodylines Ltd alongside Alan Pointer, Paul Temple, Richard Trasler, Martyn Higgens and Mark Harrison, all of whom had worked for either Aston Martin in Newport Pagnell or Airflow Streamlines of Northampton.
+To further his own skills in the craft of shaping sheet metal, he worked under the guidance of some of the best Panel Beaters in the world.
+In Northampton he worked with Shapecraft Classic Motor Bodies; in Stanwick, Northamptonshire, he worked with Luke Chapman and his father Brian at Chapman Classic Panels.
+In Olney, Buckinghamshire, Robbie worked with Bodylines Ltd alongside craftsmen who had worked for either Aston Martin in Newport Pagnell or Airflow Streamlines of Northampton.

-Every single one of these companies had a history of learning skills from great tradesman of the past and in turn were all respectively passing it forward to the next generation, myself included.
-The tradesmen I worked with all showed me ways of working that I had not seen before, and each part of England introduced me to different styles and techniques of panel beating.
+All these companies had a history of learning skills from great tradesman of the past and in turn were passing it forward to the next generation.
+The tradesmen Robbie worked with all showed him ways of working that he had not seen before, and each part of England introduced him to different styles and techniques of panel beating.
 Robbie’s report was written to help share some of the knowledge which may have otherwise remained lost to Australians.
 He hopes the report can inspire others to push themselves and for it to help continue Australia’s culture of superior work and craftsmanship.